ra121e/inception/USER_DOC.md

 - A MariaDB database storing the WordPress data.
 - NGINX as a reverse proxy and single entrypoint to the stack.

-All services run as containers and share data using bind-mounted volumes under `/home/LOGIN/data` on the host (replace `LOGIN` with the actual 42 login, e.g. `athonda`).
+All services run as containers and share data using bind-mounted volumes under `/home/LOGIN/data` on the host (replace `LOGIN` with the actual users who clone this repository and deploy the service on their own environment.)

 ## Services Provided